shrutidotdev/ai-persona/README.md

 AI Persona Maker is an experimental web app that lets users chat with AI personalities inspired by iconic innovators and leaders.
 Instead of a generic assistant, users **choose a voice** — each with a distinct mindset, tone, and way of thinking.

-> ⚠️ This project is currently **under construction**.
-Core UI is live, while the chat and persona intelligence layer are actively being built.

 ---

 ## UI Preview